youngers2006/Airfoil_optimiser/README.md

 -Currently the aerofoil coordinates must be manually input onto the program, because this program was to optimise one individual aerofoil, however, the program can be used on any other aerofoil.

+Evaluation of performance relies on Xfoil, the application is included in this repository and comes from - https://web.mit.edu/drela/Public/web/xfoil/

 # Planned Additions

 -Allow the program to take a file input of aerofoil coordinates to allow for more user friendly usage.